crondeau/BLM_Basic_Responsive/README.md

 Michael Fields Ghostbird and Elliot Jay Stocks, Starkers, I've had the chance to look at how things are now done and I've refined my theme and improved it immensely.

+Thanks to Devin Price, Flynn O'Connor, Richard Archambault and Puneet Sahalot who took the time to look at this theme and provided feedback.

 --------------------------------------------------------

 THIS THEME IS TO BE USED FOR BUILDING CUSTOM THEMES ONLY.